Coronavirus Resources

 Certain remedies, like staying hydrated and getting plenty of rest, can help ease your symptoms.
 Over-the-counter pain and cold medicines can help, too.
 Contact your doctor if your cold lasts longer than 10 days or if your symptoms suddenly worsen.

-Is It Seasonal Allergies or Coronavirus?
+Seasonal Allergies or Coronavirus: Symptoms

 In the case of seasonal allergies, it’s important to note that you won’t have a fever.
 You are also not likely to have a cough, body aches or chest discomfort.
 The main symptoms of seasonal allergies — namely, hay fever — are: